sfstoolbox/theory/CONTRIBUTING.rst

 #.
 Create an (annotated) tag with ``git tag -a x.y.z``
 #.
 Push the commit and the tag to Github and `add release notes`_ containing
    the bullet points from ``NEWS.rst``
 #.
-Check that the new release was built correctly on RTD_, delete the "stable"
+Check that the new release was built correctly on RTD_, and select the new
-   version and select the new release as default version
+   release as default version

 .. _add release notes: https://github.com/sfstoolbox/theory/releases/
 .. _RTD: https://readthedocs.org/projects/sfs/builds/